filecoin-project/filecoin-docs/docs/mine/lotus/message-pool.md

 lotus mpool replace --auto <from> <nonce>
 ```

 The above command will replace the associated message in the pool and automatically reprice it with a new _GasPremium_ and _GasFeeCap_ as estimated from the current network conditions.
-You can also set `--max-fee` if you wish to limit the total amoun to spend for the message.
+You can also set `--max-fee` if you wish to limit the total amount to spend for the message.
 All other flags are ignored.

 Alternatively, the _GasPremium_, _GasFeeCap_ and, optionally, _GasLimit_ can be set manually with their respective flags: